 A note from the editor:

-whether you want to eat healthier or not, these ingredients: cheese, fresh vegetables, butter, and the rest of them are important ingredients that every kitchen should have.
+Whether you have a goal of eating healthier or not, these ingredients: cheese, fresh vegetables, butter, and the rest of them are important ingredients that every kitchen should have.
 It's important to have versatile ingredients in your pantry and fridge to take your cooking to the next level.
-And as usual... fresh herbs are always essential in anyone kitchen.
+And as usual... fresh herbs are always essential in anyone's kitchen.